This unique Outward Bound expedition will challenge and refresh you as you paddle rapids for seven days exploring the Lower Salmon River.

 This means a course has several open spots and is actively processing applications.

 For detailed information on course availability statuses and what they mean,

 Thank you for your interest in Outward Bound!

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

-Do you ever want to unplug, step away from the daily grind to take on new challenges?
-Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
-Take a break from your routine, radically change your surroundings and test your tenacity.
-Put some “firsts” in front of you and find moments of unexpected discovery along the way.
-Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.
+Do you ever want to unplug, step away from your daily responsibilities, and face new challenges?
+Adventure is calling!
+Outward Bound’s Classic expeditions for adults are designed to help you hit the reset button by breaking your routines and radically changing your surroundings.
+This is an opportunity to build new skills and remind yourself (or discover for the first time) what it feels like to crest a mountain peak, hear the echoes at the edge of a vast canyon, or feel the rush of whitewater.
+Put some “firsts” in front of you and you’ll find that the moments of unexpected discovery linger long after you return home.

 Return home with newly expanded wilderness acumen, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

-Service to others and to the environment is a core value of Outward Bound and is integrated into each course.
-Groups follow Leave No Trace ethics as part of their service to the environment and engage in acts of service while leading and supporting fellow participants.
-Seeing the impact of their actions firsthand, students develop an ingrained appreciation of service and transfer this desire to serve their communities back home.
+Service to others and to our environment is a core value of Outward Bound and is integrated into each course.
+Groups follow Recreate Responsibly ethics as they engage in acts of service while leading and supporting fellow participants.
+Students see the impact of their actions firsthand, and may develop a desire to continue service in their home communities.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.